 Stocks Hit 52-Week Highs: Target, Verizon, Whole Foods

-Fifteen of the 25 analysts who cover Whole Foods rated it buy.
-Nine analysts gave the stock a hold rating and one rated it sell.
+Seventeen of the 28 analysts who cover Target rated it buy; 11 analysts gave the stock a hold rating.